holochain/holochain/crates/hdk/README.md

 ### Holochain serialization and memory

-Due to wasm limitations (see below) holochain must BYO some process to share complex data types between the host and the guest.
+Due to wasm limitations (see below) holochain must implement some process to share complex data types between the host and the guest.

 The full process is documented in detail in the `holochain-wasmer` repository.